If you talk to most KidMin pastors, they will tell you that recruiting volunteers is the most stressful part of their job.

 Another productive way to recruit people is to simply ask them face-to-face to help.
 It’s ironic, but volunteers rarely just volunteer.

 I go after the new parents that just started attending for three or four weeks.

 This is how I ask them: “I’ve noticed that your kids are great kids.
 They are well-behaved and participate in service.
 I can tell that you are the kind of parents that I want to teach other people’s kids.”

-Ask people to help with VBS or kids’ camp.
+Ask people to help with your big kids events like VBS or kids’ camp

 Many people do not want to make a long-term commitment, but they will get involved with something, like camp, VBS, or a lock in.